 The service industry is usually less cyclical in nature due to the non-discretionary nature of most services.
 Seasonality may be prevalent in service industry due to the nature of the endusers served by the entity.
-An IT firm may witness seasonality with lower revenue booking in December quarter due to holiday season in western countries who are generally its largest clients.
 CARE's ratings aim to be stable across seasons and economic cycles and are arrived at after deliberating on the long-term fundamentals.

-• Scale of operations
+Scale of operations

 The scale of operations is critical in the analysis of a service entity.
-Large entities have better financial flexibility and are better placed to face adverse business environment.
+Large entities have better ability to influence business trends and pricing within its service segments and show greater resilience to adverse changes in business environment.
+Large scale of operation also aids in better bargaining power with its customers and vendors.